China consumer show targets Volkswagen, Nissan

 The firm said in a statement it would investigate the allegations and suspend sales of duck blood products.

-Fast-food outlet McDonald’s Corp (MCD.N), supermarket chain Carrefour SA (CARR.PA) and home products firm Procter & Gamble Co (PG.N) have also previously come under the show’s spotlight.
+Fast-food outlet McDonald’s Corp, supermarket chain Carrefour SA and home products firm Procter & Gamble Co have also previously come under the show’s spotlight.

 Some firms have pushed out cut-price deals to consumers in the run-up the event to win over consumers in case they are targeted on the show.